 - Impounded bikes will be placed into the Lost and Found.
 Students will need to come to the Security Office to claim their bike.

-Guests in the Classroom
+Classroom Policy: Guests in the Classroom

-Children: Children are not permitted to attend or be present during MIIS classes unless they have the prior consent of the responsible faculty member.
+Children are not permitted to attend or be present during MIIS classes unless they have the prior consent of the responsible faculty member.
 Only in the event of an emergency and/or non-routine situation may an individual seek an exception to this policy.

-Other guests: Monterey Institute faculty members have the authority to decide if guests may be allowed in the classroom.
+The Institute faculty members have the authority to decide if guests may be allowed in the classroom.

 When making such a determination, the faculty member will consider issues of safety, the impact on other students, and may consider the appropriateness of course content in making such decisions.
 If not already prohibited in the course syllabus, the request for an exception must be made to the responsible faculty member prior to bringing any guest into the classroom.